Non-stationary spatio-temporal point process modeling for high-resolution COVID-19 data: COVID-19 data case study in Cali

 \subsection{Predictive performance}

-Now we assess the model’s predictive power by performing the one-week-ahead out-of-sample prediction of the number of cases.
-The out-of-sample prediction withholds the future data after a certain time point, trains the model based on the previous data, and then uses the estimated model to forecast the data in the next week.
+We assess the model’s predictive power by performing the one-week-ahead out-of-sample prediction of the number of cases.
+The out-of-sample prediction is a one-week-ahead prediction.
+We randomly hold out the data of one certain week $t^*$ as the testing data and train the model using the data before this week.
+Then we use the fitted model to predict the conditional intensity function $\hat\lambda(t^*, s)$ for the week $t^*$ over space.
 Fig.~\ref{fig:intensity-map-of-new-cases} shows the predicted conditional intensity at four particular weeks, which represent four different stages of the pandemic: (a) the early stage, (b) the week before the first outbreak, (c) the week before the second outbreak, and (d) the week in the stabilized plateau of the pandemic development.
 As we can observe, our method can capture the spatial occurrences of these cases, detect regions with sparsely distributed cases by showing a lower intensity, and show a higher intensity in other regions with densely distributed cases.
-We then examine the one-week-ahead prediction of the number of cases.
-Table~\ref{tab:out-of-sample-estimation} summarizes the quantitative results between the proposed method and the baselines.
-The result confirms that our model significantly outperforms other baseline methods.
-It is worth noting that SIR and the linear AR model only provide predicted aggregated number in each comuna, which is less challenging than our finer-grained prediction.
+To further validate the effectiveness of our model, we implement the out-of-sample prediction for the last four weeks in our data.
+We report the prediction MAE and corresponding confidence interval for our proposed model (NSSTPP) and other baselines in Table 2.
+The results validate that our model significantly outperforms other baseline methods for these four weeks, verifying that our model does not overfit data.